NesCafe62/ECS/README.md

 		// Get entity component.
 But faster way is to retreive via injected ComponentsList
 		// var position = manager.GetComponent<Position>(entity2);

-		// Setting (replacing) entity component.
+		// Set (replace) entity component.
 It will only succeed if entity already have component of that type,
 		// because this method don't run any ComponentGroup's updates
 		// manager.SetComponent(entity2, new Position(10, 10));